-DRILL DOWN

-Outer Continental Shelf National Center of Expertise

-03 May 2017

-Issue: 4-MODU

-PQS: FMUE

-Chidonal Center of Cyte Continental Shelf

-Mobile Offshore Drilling Unit Regulatory Compliance Options

-Introduction

-Today, the vast majority of Mobile Offshore Drilling Units (MODUs) operating on the U.S. OCS are foreign-flagged vessels.
-MODU regulatory applicability can be a bit complex when first taking a look due to the numerous compliance schemes and their respective dates.
-U.S.-flagged MODU requirements are contained within 46 CFR Subchapter I-A. This issue will primarily focus on regulatory compliance options for foreign-flagged MODUs engaged in U.S. OCS activities.
+Mobile Offshore Drilling Unit Regulatory Compliance Options Introduction Today, the vast majority of mobile offshore drilling units (MODUs) operating on the U.S. Outer Continental Shelf (OCS) are foreign-flagged vessels.
+MODU regulatory applicability can be a bit complex at first look due to the numerous compliance schemes and their respective dates.
+U.S.-flagged MODU requirements are contained within 46 CFR Subchapter I-A. This issue of the Drill Down will primarily focus on regulatory compliance options for foreign-flagged MODUs engaged in U.S. OCS activities.
+Authority Coast Guard (CG) authority to regulate activities on the OCS is derived from the Outer Continental Shelf Lands Act (OCSLA), 43 U.S. Code 1331.

-Authority

-Coast Guard (CG) authority to regulate activities on the OCS is derived from the Outer Continental Shelf Lands Act (OCSLA), 43 U.S. Code 1331.
 Under OCSLA and 33 CFR Subchapter N, the CG exercises Coastal State authority on foreign MODU examinations beyond 12 NM.
-Depending on the conditions found on a foreign MODU, these Coastal State exams may be more in depth than a traditional Port State Control exam, but will not be as stringent as a flag state inspection (refer to Marine Safety Manual (MSM) Vol. II, Section G, Chapter1).

-Compliance Options

-Foreign MODUs are allowed three different examination options, known as Options (a), (b), and (c), for issuance of a Certificate of Compliance (COC) when on the U.S. OCS and engaged in OCS activities.
-The requirements for these three options can be found in 33 CFR 143.207 (design & equipment) and 33 CFR 146.205 (operations)

-- equipment) and 33 CFR 146.205 (operations), which are: - Option (a): Compliance with 46 CFR 108 and 109; Option (b): Compliance with the standards of the MODU's documenting nation, if the standards provide a level of safety generally equivalent to or greater than that provided under 46 CFR 108 and 109; or - Option (c): Compliance with the standards for MODUs contained within the International Maritime Organization (IMO) Code for the Construction and Equipment of MODUs (IMO MODU Code).
-More guidance can be found in MSM, Volume II, Section G, Chapter 3.
-See page 2 for a flow chart of compliance options.

-Option "A" MODUs With exception to the nations that have been recognized as eligible for Option (b), MODUs that are inspected and certificated by their flag state as "surveyed in accordance with National Standards for the construction of MODUs" will be required to be examined under Option (a).
-This means that the MODU is required to comply with the U.S. MODU regulatory requirements in 46 CFR 108 and 109.
-If a vessel was built prior to 1 January 1981, it must meet the requirements of Navigation & Vessel Inspection Circular (NVIC) 4-78, with the exception of lifesaving arrangements.
-The body of NVIC 4-78 is published as Appendix A to 46 CFR 109, but the Supplement (Enclosure (1)) to the NVIC is necessary to discern the applicability of specific regulatory cites.
-Option "B" MODUs This option allows MODUs to comply with a national standard, if that national standard has been determined by the Coast Guard to provide an equal or greater level of safety than that of 46 CFR 108 and 109.
-The Coast Guard has recognized only two nations as meeting Option applicability dates, can be found in Panama Technical Note 1-83 and Marshall Islands MODU Standards Publication MI-293 (Rev. 8/00), respectively.
-MSM Vol. II, Section G, Chapter 3.C and 3.D provide additional details for issuance of an Option (b) COC.
-It is important to note that the policies associated with this option currently only apply to MODUs with construction dates before the applicability dates of the 2009 IMO MODU Code.
-Option "C" MODUs MODUs that have been issued a MODU Safety Certificate in compliance with the applicable IMO MODU Code may apply for examination under Option (c).
-There are three different IMO MODU Codes published: 1979, 1989 and 2009
+Coastal State exams may be more in depth than a traditional Port State Control exam, but will not be as stringent as a flag state inspection (refer to COMDTINST 16000.76, Marine Safety: Outer Continental Shelf Activities, Chapter 1).
+Compliance Options Foreign MODUs are allowed three different examination options, known as Options (a), (b), and (c), for issuance of a Certificate of Compliance (COC) when on the U.S. OCS and engaged in OCS activities.
+The requirements for these three options can be found in 33 CFR 143.207 (design & equipment) and 33 CFR 146.205 (operations), which are: - Option (a): Compliance with 46 CFR Parts 108 and 109; - Option (b): Compliance with the standards of the MODU's documenting nation, if the standards provide a level of safety generally equivalent to or greater than that provided under 46 CFR Parts 108 and 109; or - Option (c): Compliance with the standards for MODUs contained within the International Maritime Organization (IMO) Code for the Construction and Equipment of MODUs (IMO MODU Code).
+Additional guidance can be found in COMDTINST 16000.76, Chapter 3.
+Also see page 2 for a flowchart of compliance options.
+Option "A" MODUs With exception to the nations that have been recognized as eligible for Option (b), MODUs that are inspected and certificated by their flag that are inspected and certificated by their flag state as "surveyed in accordance with National Standards for the construction of MODUs" will be required to be examined under Option (a).
+This means that the MODU is required to comply with the U.S. MODU regulatory requirements of 46 CFR Parts 108 and 109.
+If a vessel was built prior to 1 January 1981, it must meet the requirements of Appendix A to 46 CFR Part 109 (also known as Navigation & Vessel Inspection Circular (NVIC) 4-78), with the exception of lifesaving arrangements.
+Option "B" MODUs This option allows MODUs to comply with a national standard, if that national standard has been determined by the Coast Guard to provide an equal or greater level of safety than that of 46 CFR Parts 108 and 109.
+The

+Coast Guard has only recognized two nations as meeting Option (b) requirements: Panama (Coat of Arms above) and Marshall Islands (Seal below).
+Details regarding requirements for these MODUs, including applicability dates, can be found in Panama Technical Note 1-83 and Marshall Islands MODU Standards Publication MI-293 (Rev. 8/00), respectively.
+COMDTINST 16000.76, Chapter 3.C and